Patriots Park (Westchester): 1780: Capture of Major André

-In 1780, five years from the start of the Revolutionary War, the settlements that would later become the Tarrytowns were in the middle of Neutral Ground, the 30 mi–wide no man's land between British forces occupying New York City (at the time, what is today Lower Manhattan) and the Continental Army north of the Croton River.
-Gangs of armed bandits roamed the lightly populated area, raiding farms in a search for livestock and other goods they could sell to the warring armies.
-Those with Loyalist sympathies were called Cow-boys; their counterparts who sold to the Patriots were known as Skinners.
+In 1780, five years from the start of the Revolutionary War, the settlements that would later become the Tarrytowns were in the middle of the Neutral Ground, a no-man's land between British forces occupying New York City and the Continental Army north of the Croton River.
+Mounted partisan units roamed the lightly populated area, raiding farms in a search for livestock and other goods they could sell to the warring armies.
+Two Loyalist factions, Skinner's Greens and De Lancey's Cow-boys, were engaged in cattle theft and looting.
+Bands of irregular cavalry provisioning American troops also operated in the Neutral Ground.

-On the morning of September 24 that year, three young men—John Paulding, Isaac Van Wart and David Williams—set themselves up along the road through Tarrytown, approximately 200 yd east of where the Captors' Monument is now.
-They were part of a group of eight Skinners, hoping to ambush a party of Cow-boys.
+On the morning of September 24 that year, three young men—John Paulding, Isaac Van Wart, and David Williams—set themselves up along the Albany Post Road running through Tarrytown, approximately 200 yd east of where the Captors' Monument is now.
+They were part of a group of eight local militiamen patrolling the area.
 A rider approached them, and they raised their guns to stop him.
 It was Major John André of the British Army, returning from a clandestine visit to West Point, where he had been negotiating the terms of a surrender with General Benedict Arnold of the Continental Army.